wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 **What is GetSocial?**

-GetSocial is a software that helps websites increase their traffic, shares and conversions.
-It is a set of apps that a user can easily install in her website.
+GetSocial is an all-in-one social media toolkit that helps websites increase their traffic, shares, followers and conversions.
+It is a set of apps that a user can easily install in a website.

 There are a total of 15 apps across 5 categories: Sharing, Tracking, Engagement, eCommerce and Integration apps.